Hiking Dog Mountain Trail: Everything you need to know

 No sugar-coating here!
 Dog Mountain Trail is a leg-burner!
 And the trail starts out pretty steep, you will feel your hamstrings and calves right away.

-After 0.6 mi (1 km) you get to a sign making you choose between the „difficult“ and the „more difficult“ route.
+After 0.6 mi (1 km), you get to a fork directing to a „difficult“ and a „more difficult“ route.
 This sign is no joke!
-Most people do the more difficult route up and the „difficult“ down to get to the summit faster and save their knees on their way down.
+Most people opt for the more difficult route up and the „difficult“ down to get to the summit faster and save their knees on their way down.
 This also allows you to hike the loop trail (which I always prefer over in & out).
+I’ve done both trails and would choose this option again.
+Also, you won’t miss any of the wildflowers either way.

 First viewpoint

-If you decided on the „difficult“ way up, you will be rewarded with your first vista point after 2 miles (3 km).
-Here you get a first glimpse of what wildflowers to expect further up, before diving back into the forest again.
+If you decide on the„difficult“ way up, you will be rewarded with your first vista point after 2 miles (3 km).
+Here, you get a first glimpse of what wildflowers to expect further up, before diving back into the forest again.
 This is a great spot for a first snack break.

 First viewpoint from Dog Mountain